schen9981/avocaodo-millenial-analysis/README.md

 4. hab2018 - this contains the accumulated avocado consumption statistics for each region in 2018.

+5. joined_data - this is the joined dataset that merges demographic and avocado data, by year and region; we used this for our analysis

 ### Data Spec

 This directory contains screenshots of our data sample, as well as a more detailed